SergeoLacruz/inventree-zebra-plugin/README.md

 your setup.
 When the Get Printer Info switch is set ON, the driver calls each printer once a minute and collects some info about it.
 It calls the printer configured in the settings as well as all printers it finds in the label templates.
 In case a printer is unreachable, an error message is shown.
+If a printer is used in several templates it is listed only once.

+The printer info feature works for local USB printers too.

 ![Printer Info](https://github.com/SergeoLacruz/inventree-zebra-plugin/blob/master/pictures/printer_info.png)